One Library Square

 Meet the Branch Manager

 Hi, Mike Williams, Area Resource Manager for Central Library.
-My favorite book is Being Digital by Nicholas Negroponte from the MIT Media Lab.
-I’ve been exploring the world of eBooks for the Library for more than 15 years now.
-I also enjoy gardening, photography and trains.
+My favorite book is Being Digital by Nicholas Negroponte.
 I hope you’ll visit Central Library soon.
 It is a wonderful facility in the heart of downtown Indianapolis.
 In the meantime, please feel free to contact me if there is anything I can do to help you use your public library.

 About Central Library

-The original Central Library building, located on St. Clair Street and extending from Meridian to Pennsylvania Streets, was completed in October, 1917 at a cost of $510,000.
+The original Central Library building, located on St. Clair Street and extending from Meridian to Pennsylvania Streets, was completed in October 1917 at a cost of $510,000.
 Designed by Paul Cret and built in the Greek Doric style, it was considered one of the most outstanding architectural library structures in the United States.
 Fittingly, its exterior is of Indiana limestone built on a base of Vermont marble, with carved stone cornices adding to its beauty.
-A broad expanse of steps leads up to the entrance, which is framed by impressive Greek columns.

 Branch Amenities & Services